jmsaltzman/pi_setup/README.rst

 These files help with intitial setup by adding shell helpers and installing packages for general use and Python, OpenCV, and Arduino development.

-Updated for Raspbian Jessie with Pixel 2017-06-21 release, downloaded from: https://www.raspberrypi.org/downloads/raspbian/
+NOTE: Updating for Raspbian Stretch with Desktop, 2017-09-07 release, downloaded from: https://www.raspberrypi.org/downloads/raspbian/

 And installed on an SD card with Etcher: